Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 Map and Stats of Day Fifteen on the Central Route of the Camino Portugués

 On a bright morning at the end of April we set off from our marvelous hotel in Porto, the Chateau Flores, on the Rua das Flores, in the heart of Ribeira, the center of the city.
 This hotel is only steps from the Camino and the Cathedral.
-(For more accommodations, on Booking.com click here.)
+(For more accommodations, on Booking.com click here.
+We have also stayed in the Residencial Porto Novo, a great value, if you are OK with very basic accommodation, with a shared kitchen.)

-At the end of the day, there is a more direct route from Gião to Vilarinho, than the route we took to the monastery, in Vairão, just south and east of Vilarinho.
-If you do not plan to stay in the monastery albergue in Vairão, and wish to take the shorter way, see the orange route on the map below.
+At the end of the day, there is a more direct route from Gião to Vilarinho, than the route to the monastery in Vairão.
+If you do not plan to stay in the monastery albergue in Vairão or plan to visit it, you may wish to take the shorter way, see the orange route on the map below.

 I placed accommodations, cafes, grocery stores, churches and other places of interest on the map, for your convenience.

 If you are planning to stay in Porto, there is only one municipal albergue in the north of town, along the Camino, far from the center, the Albergue de Peregrinos de Porto, see farther below in the text.
-There is also the very inexpensive, parochial Albergue de Peregrinos Nossa Senhora do Rosário de Vilar, about 1.5 km from the center to the northwest.
 Even farther north and off-Camino is the donativo albergue, Refúgio de Senhora da Hora, if you don’t mind walking 2.5 km west from the Central Route towards Matosinhos.

 For the private albergues, there are many in the center of town, including the Wine Hostel, the Best Guest Porto Hostel, the Cats Hostel Porto, the Hostel One Ribera, the Being Porto Hostel and The Passenger Hostel.
 I placed on my interactive map below, many accommodations in Porto with the word "hostel" in the name, to help you locate other less expensive places with dormitory beds.